Governor to issue executive order raising poll workers' pay

-The pay for Election Day Nov.
-2 will go from $200 to $300 for a full day, which runs from 5:30 a.m. to after the polls close at 8 p.m.
+The pay for Election Day on Nov.
+2 will increase from $200 to $300 for a full day, which runs from 5:30 a.m. until after the polls close at 8 p.m.

-Some counties are having a great deal of difficulty finding enough poll workers to cover both Election Day Nov.
-2 and six days of early voting in multiple sites in each county from Oct.
-23 through Oct.
-31.
+Some counties are having a great deal of difficulty finding enough poll workers to cover both Election Day and the days of early voting from Oct.
+23 through 31 in multiple sites in each county.

 Poll workers at early voting sites will see their pay increase from about $14 per hour to $21.44 per hour.
 Lead poll workers will now receive $30 per hour.